Hi,

 If you are just starting out, it may take more than a few adjustments to find the right balance price/volume of work.
 If you are quoting each job individually, test out a higher price on a handful of jobs and gauge the response.
 This is best done with new clients who will not be expecting the old price.
 Maybe you'll only be awarded 5 jobs this week instead of 8, but if the price increase allows you to make the same amount of money with fewer jobs and the clients are still happy, then you've made progress.

-If you have a blog or a personal website that can add to your credibility.
+If you have a blog or a personal website, it can add to your credibility as a beginner freelancer.
 Being a long-time member of a forum makes you seem a bit more established and also more credible (if you have been behaving yourself).
 Avoid trolling, rants, online arguments, and disparaging remarks.
+Some clients may do their research before hiring.

-When you apply for a job, read the description carefully and make your proposal brief, polite, professional and to the point.
-(There may be some cases where you need to be more casual depending on the specific needs of the client).
+When you apply for a job, don't copy and paste the same wall of images or a stock response as a reply to every ad.
+Read the description carefully and make your proposal brief, polite, professional and to the point.
+(There may be cases in which you can be more casual depending on the specific needs of the client).
 Be clear about what you can provide, your price and your estimated delivery time.
 Check your spelling, grammar and punctuation.
 If a client contacts you, respond promptly.
-If the work is delayed, let the client know as soon as possible.
+If the work is delayed, let the client know about the delay and the new delivery estimate as soon as possible.

 7) Your contract: Before you start working on a job, Make sure you and the client have the same understanding of the project description, the estimated delivery date(s), and the payment schedule.
 All of that should be in written correspondence that you both can refer to at a later time.
 You may not necessarily need to have a signed document for small freelance jobs, but have a written (email, notes etc) record.
-If you have chosen your client well and marketed yourself effectively (that usually means you have a portfolio and a long standing forum profile or an established web presence), there is a good chance that you can get a percentage of the payment for the job in advance.
+I written record can be very important later if the client claims to have wanted something different, or if the client tries to reverse a paypal payment.
+If you have chosen your client well and presented your self well, you should be able to get a percentage of the payment for the job in advance.
 Clients who are willing to make a down payment are more likely to be good clients and less likely to try to scam you for free art or endless revisions.
-If a client asks for a revision that is within the scope of the project description, I provide it as part of the agreed price.
+If a client asks for a revision that is within the scope of the project description, I generally provide it as part of the agreed price.
 If a revision request is clearly contrary to the original agreement or conflicts with a previously approved milestone of the work, I may or may not discuss an additional fee.

 10)Your record keeping: Keep an organized list of all jobs for the year.
 Include the Job name, a brief description, the client name, contact information, job status (started, in progress, finished, paid etc), due date/date of completion, price, payment date and any other notes such as "would you like to work with this client again?"

-When you start earning enough money to pay taxes, you will need this kind of information.
+When you start earning enough money to pay taxes, you will need that kind of information.